Client: IBM Hybrid Cloud, Analytics Platform, Private Cloud

 This particular example below (click to enlarge) examines the current experience and pain points ("As Is") of an enterprise company procuring new software through the IBM Analytics platform, and the idealized future vision ("To-Be") of what it could be like with our solution to unify the Anyltics Platform.

 The definitive persona work I had a hand in directly impacted design decisions to enhance the experience of DSX Local and drove my personal understanding of the product as I shifted my focus to design work.
 I asked to take on more product design work to gain software knowledge and get my hands dirty in UX design and systems architecture again.
 I am still deeply passionate about the need for user research within the product design cycle.
 I am also endlessly grateful for the opportunity to learn more about research methods from some of the most intelligent and organized people I have ever met, and excited to take some of the lessons I've learned into the rest of my life and career.

-My pivot to UX design wasn't exactly easy.
+My pivot to UX design wasn't easy.
 I had spent months flirting with the idea, and knew my way around Adobe products, Keynote, and InVision... but I was still pretty new to Sketch, the tool our team used for designing prototypes.
-I spent the first few months working on that learning curve, while getting more practiced in the side of UX design I felt the most familiar with: wireframing and ideating on how to improve flows.
+I spent the first few months working on that learning curve, while getting more practiced in the side of UX design I felt familiar with: wireframing and ideating on how to improve the experience.

-Right away, I started spending my days evaluating existing user journeys and how they might need to change with added capabilities and features.
+Right away, I started spending my days evaluating existing user flows and how they might need to change with added capabilities and features.
 Borrowing some task analysis tools I had familiarized myself with as a researcher, we were able to take a step back and really define our user's problems and a ideate on elegant solutions working within our framework, rather than overstuffing DSX Local with every new features our clients were asking for.

 While DSX Local has very similar functionality to DSX in the public cloud, there are a few key differences in functionality: